 Some electric toothbrushes have charging stands that will support 110-240V meaning you will not need the voltage converter.
 The Philips Sonicare DiamondClean is one example.

-What you may need as well though is a plug adapter.
+What you may need though is a plug adapter.
 This is to convert the 2 pin adapter found on most charging stands in the UK and Europe to work with the power supply in the other country.

 When using a voltage converter, you may need a different adapter to the one you think.